randomtruffles/Dominion_League/rules.md

 <a name="4.5.6"></a>4.5.6.
 "Show VP counter" should be on.

 <a name="4.5.7"></a>4.5.7.
-Under "Select Kingdom Cards", no particular cards, landscapes, landscape types, or expansions should be selected.
-For landscapes, this will result in zero to two landscapes, with a maximum of one Way.
+Under "Select Kingdom Cards", no particular cards, landscapes, landscape types, or expansions should be selected or excluded.
+This will result in a randomly-generated kingdom using all cards that either player has access to, with zero to two landscapes and a maximum of one Way.

 ### <a name="4.6"></a>4.6.
 Modifying table settings